capital-G/supercollider-wiki/Installing-SuperCollider-on-Fedora.md

 ## A note about JACK

 You may have issues running JACK with real time scheduling privileges on Fedora.
 Be sure to add your user to the **jackuser** and **pulse-rt** groups.
-Be sure to reboot your computer after adding you user to these groups.
+You will need to reboot your system after running the following command:

 ```sudo usermod -a -G jackuser,pulse-rt YOUR_USERNAME```